gnsalok/gnsalok/README.md

 <h3 align="center"> Hi there 👋  </h3>

-I'm Alok Tripathi (gnsalok), a coding enthusiast with an insatiable passion for unraveling the mysteries of algorithms, data structures, and problem-solving.
+I'm Alok, a coding enthusiast with an insatiable passion for unraveling the mysteries of algorithms, data structures, and problem-solving.
 Curious to know what's brewing in my digital cauldron?
 Take a peek 👇

 - 👨‍💻 I write code.
 - 📚 I’m currently learning more about distributed systems and cloud computing.